Frequently Asked Questions

 • There are a few privately-owned pools in the area that can sometimes be used by the public, however they are small in size, inadequate for aqua-therapy, not available for single swimmers, not accessible to those living with a disability, and/or their opening times are restricted to only certain times of the day, week or year.
 They do not adequately meet the swimming needs of the people of West Somerset.

 • We have done research and financial modelling and believe it to be financially viable, yes.
-In addition to the population of Minehead itself, the pool will also serve many surrounding towns, villages and rural areas of West Somerset; the total catchment population is estimated (conservatively) to be 27,000 people.
+In addition to the population of Minehead itself, the pool will also serve many surrounding towns, villages and rural areas of West Somerset; the total catchment population is estimated to be 27,000 people.
 There are many community-owned pools in the country, some with a smaller catchment population, which have been running for decades!
 The fact that some county councils are no longer willing to fund swimming pools isn't necessarily due to their financial viability, it is often a choice that reflects their over-stretched budgets and competing needs.